California has—count 'em—nine national parks, the most of any state in the U.S.

 Few landscapes warp the mind quite like Joshua Tree National Park, a lumpy, Seussian dreamscape that beguiles the imagination.
 There are a couple of ways to best explore the park, and both take place on foot: hiking to points of interest and climbing.

-While the best hikes in Joshua Tree show off the best of the rock outcroppings, especially at Arch Rock Nature Trail and Hidden Valley Nature Trail, the most interesting flora can be found while on the road.
-The Cholla Cactus Garden showcases one of the park's most peculiar and comical plant inhabitants, and the Ocotillo Patch in the Pinto Basin ignites after rain when the 30-foot-tall ocotillo cactus blooms.
+While the best hikes in Joshua Tree show off its unique rock outcroppings, especially at Arch Rock Nature Trail and Hidden Valley Nature Trail, the most interesting flora can be found while on the road.
+The Cholla Cactus Garden showcases one of the park's most peculiar and comical plant inhabitants, and the Ocotillo Patch in the Pinto Basin ignites 30-foot-tall ocotillo cactus blooms after it rains.

 There are 8,000 climbing routes in Joshua Tree.
 In short, it's a climbing mecca.
-The crag at Intersection is a classic place to start, called the birthplace of climbing in Joshua Tree, with routes that range from a non-technical 5.3 to 5.12b.
+The crag at Intersection, the birthplace of climinbing in the park, is a classic place to start, with routes that range from a non-technical 5.3 to 5.12b.
 Lost Horse, Real Hidden Valley and Indian Cove will certainly keep you busy as well, but here's the deal: Camping is limited in Joshua Tree, so you'll have to reserve in advance, arrive early, or scrap for what's left.
 There's also BLM land in the area for primitive camping.

-*Museums and visitor center exhibits are temporarily closed due to Covid-19.
-For the latest updates, go to nps.gov/jotr.
+*For the latest trail closures and updates, go to nps.gov/jotr.